Lightning-AI/pytorch-lightning/docs/source-fabric/advanced/model_parallel/tp.rst

 Apply tensor parallelism to a model
 ***********************************

-To apply tensor parallelism to a model with Fabric, you need a good understanding of your model's architecture to make the decision of where to apply the parallel styles you've seen above.
+To apply tensor parallelism to a LightningModule, you need a good understanding of your model's architecture to make the decision of where to apply the parallel styles you've seen above.
 Let's start with a simple MLP toy example:

 .. code-block:: python